|

 According to the 1871 census,

-Reginald H. was the eldest of the four children (Perceval, Evelyn and
+Reginald H. is the eldest of the four children (Perceval, Evelyn and

 Louis are the others) now living with their parents in Green Street,